RamanaReddy0M/student-grading-micronaut/README.md

 ## Spring-Boot + Postgres + Docker

 Both the Spring-Boot and Micronaut are JVM based frameworks.
-There's no much difference among Dockerfile and Docker-Composes() file except the command to run the application.
+There's no much difference among Dockerfile and Docker-Composes files(comparing with above docker templates) except the command to run the application.

 As to achieve hot reload inside docker, We need add `devtools` dependency inside `pom.xml`.